haoxiuwang/mysite-s/source/en/chapter-3/index.md

 en: true
 ---

 ***Aomoxo will be built entirely on the internet.
-No office buildings, no office space, nor any kinds of physical facilities and equipments.
+No office buildings, no office space, nor any kind of physical facility and equipment.
 All Aomoxian will no longer have to rush to work every day like employees of other companies, but can work online from anywhere in the world.***

 ### Aomoxo's offices are all over the world, but aren't made of bricks and tiles.